-In many of these underserved communities, ethnic and community-based health organizations sprang up to try and fill the gap in services.
+In many of these under-served communities, ethnic and community-based health organizations sprang up to fill the service gap.
 Over the years, these organizations have grown into a significant health provider force, with thousands of trained health workers providing the first line of clinic-based and mobile health services to their communities.
-However, as health service reforms continue, there is still no formal and agreed framework that includes and defines the role of these ethnic and community-based health providers within the national health system.
+However, as health service reforms continue, no formal and agreed framework still includes and defines the role of these ethnic and community-based health providers within the national health system.

 Given the history of conflict and the fragile progress of the peace process in Myanmar, a centralized ‘command model’ health system cannot deliver the shared goal of UHC within the 2030 timeframe.
 So what can?
 This was the question explored at a recent CPI-supported seminar organized by the Burma Medical Association (BMA) entitled, ‘Universal Health Coverage: Towards a Decentralized Health System.’

-Taking place in Mae Sot, Thailand on May 20-21, 2018, the seminar hosted more than 50 participants including representatives from ethnic and community-based health organizations and international non-governmental organizations.
+In Mae Sot, Thailand, on May 20-21, 2018, the seminar hosted more than 50 participants, including representatives from ethnic and community-based health organizations and international non-governmental organizations.

-Seminar sessions focused on a range of themes to explore models and approaches to achieving UHC within a decentralized health system.
-These included: a discussion of the basic principles of UHC and health equity; key features of a devolved health system; the role of ethnic and community-based organizations in achieving UHC in Myanmar and approaches to implementation in contested areas; decentralized models of health financing; and public-private partnerships for health services.
+Seminar sessions focused on various themes to explore models and approaches to achieving UHC within a decentralized health system.
+These included: a discussion of the basic principles of UHC and health equity; critical features of a devolved health system; the role of ethnic and community-based organizations in achieving UHC in Myanmar and approaches to implementation in contested areas; decentralized models of health financing; and public-private partnerships for health services.